 Outside of running, we've been using the Fenix 7 to track a bunch of other activities and we can't say that the experience hugely differs from what experience on the Fenix 6.

 Garmin offers some of the best swim tracking (indoors), but then the same could be said of Polar and Coros too.
 We've used new Forerunners and swum a lot with the Fenix 6, and what you get on the Fenix 7 is similar.
-It's accurate for core metrics like pace, distance and lap counts.
+It's accurate for core metrics like pace, distance, and lap count.

 Garmin has also brought over the HIIT tracking mode from its Venu watches when you want to stay indoors and work out.

 Some of those modes make use of the automatic rep counting Garmin offers here too for strength training.
-Its use for bodyweight moves, feels a little more reliable in places, but if you want a Garmin you can do your AMRAPs and Tabata time with, the Fenix 7 offers that.
+It's used for bodyweight moves and feels a little more reliable in places, but if you want a Garmin you can do your AMRAPs and Tabata time with, the Fenix 7 offers that.

 Basically what you're getting here is one if not the most feature-rich outdoor watch you can get.
 Whether you stick to the traditional outdoor activities or go more niche, you're getting a boost in accuracy and reliable metrics that mean it's telling a more accurate story of your outdoor (and indoor) workout time.